 Study the impact of friendships and collaboration.

-Examine how individual teachers, whole schools, and communities can help disengaged students succeed.
+Examine how individual facilitators, whole schools, and communities can help disengaged learners succeed.

-Recognize the importance of being proactive for increasing engagement for all students rather than just reactive for the "already disengaged."
+Recognize the importance of being proactive for increasing engagement for all learners rather than just reactive for the "already disengaged."